-It’s a rare thing when a single product – or group of products – captures the attention of global consumers in a very short space of time and becomes something of a phenomenon – but that is certainly the case for CBD.
+It’s a rare thing when a single product – or group of products – captures the attention of global consumers in a concise space of time and becomes something of a phenomenon – but that is certainly the case for CBD.

 THE CBD CONFUSION CONUNDRUM

 If you are reading this piece, the chances are you are thinking about trying to find a good CBD marketing agency.
 So, you probably have CBD products to promote.
 Or are thinking of getting into this booming and very lucrative market.
 So you probably have a wealth of knowledge about CBD.
 One of the marketing challenges you face is that most of the general public don’t.

 CBD is, as you know, cannabidiol.
 The form that can be sold legally in the UK and the US, and many other parts of the world, is any that contains a minimal amount of THC and is derived from hemp plants.
 THC is the chemical compound that causes euphoria, aka gets people high and comes from marijuana plants.
 CBD derived from hemp does not produce a high, it’s non-psychoactive.

 But because both THC and CBD are found in cannabis plants, and lots of people don’t understand the difference between hemp plants and marijuana plants – many of them – including some legislators – still assume it’s a ‘bad drug’.